ericbaukhages/scratch/README.md

 # scratch

-My quick and dirty note, task, and time recorder.
+My quick and dirty note recorder.
 Inspired by some post somewhere online that I don't remember.

 ## Install